Enhancing Spatio-Temporal Forecasting with Spatial Neighbourhood Fusion:A Case Study on COVID-19 Mobility in Peru: Introduction

 \section{Introduction}

 Human mobility is one of the strongest macroscopic drivers of infectious-disease dynamics.
 During the COVID-19 pandemic, aggregated mobile-phone traces provided unprecedented visibility into how non-pharmaceutical interventions (NPIs) reshaped population movement and, in turn, epidemic curves \cite{oliver2020mobile,sciadv2021mobility}.
 Digital contact-tracing (DCT) platforms push this visibility to an even finer scale, recording person-to-person proximity events in near real time.
-Peru was an early adopter: its Perú en tus manos app merged Bluetooth encounters with DCT positioning and has remained one of the few fully operational national DCT systems in Latin America \cite{peru_dct2021}.
+Peru was an early adopter: its Perú en tus manos app merged Bluetooth encounters with DCT positioning and has remained one of the few fully operational national DCT systems in Latin America \cite{peru_dct2021,li2025dct,li2025assessing}.
 The resulting data stream, covering millions of users, opens a unique opportunity to model urban mobility flows in settings where official traffic sensors or ticketing logs are scarce.

 Yet transforming raw proximity pings into reliable origin–destination (OD) counts is non-trivial.
-Spatial discretisation with hexagonal H3 cells offers a principled way to regularise geometry and enable efficient spatial joins \cite{uber_h3}.
+Spatial discretisation with hexagonal H3 cells\cite{h3_geo} offers a principled way to regularise geometry and enable efficient spatial joins \cite{uber_h3}.
+Fine-grained grid-based representations have also been explored for clustering and urban-scale pattern mining from mobile metadata \cite{hu2023spatio, hu2025fine}.
 At the hourly resolution required for real-time public-health response, however, most cells contain few or zero trips, leading to extreme sparsity \cite{dglm_sparse_mobility2024}.
 While deep spatio-temporal models—ranging from graph neural networks to Transformer variants—can learn complex dependencies, they often overfit noisy zero-inflated inputs or fail to extrapolate when data gaps appear \cite{histgnn2022,Nie-2023-PatchTST}.

 We address this challenge with a lightweight Spatial Neighbourhood Fusion (SPN) scheme that augments each H3 cell’s signal with robust statistics from its immediate neighbours.
 SPN acts as a plug-and-play preprocessing layer and can be paired with any forecasting backbone.
-Using a large-scale dataset from Peru’s national DCT deployment, we show that SPN consistently reduces test-set MSE across three representative models (NLinear, PatchTST, K-U-Net) and four input horizons, highlighting the value of local spatial smoothing for epidemic-era mobility prediction.
+Using a large-scale dataset from Peru’s national DCT deployment, we show that SPN consistently reduces test-set MSE across five representative models (NLinear,GRU, LSTM, PatchTST, K-U-Net) and four input horizons, highlighting the value of local spatial smoothing for epidemic-era mobility prediction.